ChinaKnowledge.de -

 The famous Mengxi bitan 夢溪筆談 by Shen Kuo 沈括 is a quite outstanding text because it is on the one hand descriptive and treats a lot of themes from various scholarly discplines like science, history, astronomy, literature, arts, and so on, and on the one hand provides critical commentaries to old stories.
 The heterogenous character of the book makes it an early representative of the style of congtan 叢談 "thicket discussion", in which many different themes are touched, without any clear connection.
 This style became more popular during the Southern Song period and can be found in books like Hong Mai's 洪邁 Rongzhai suibi 容齋隨筆 that is concerned with history, classic texts, philosophy and poetry.

 Wang Yinglin's 王應麟 Kunxue jiwen 困學紀聞 focuses on history, but does not write exclusively on that topic.
 Wang Guanguo's 王觀國 Xuelin 學林 is decidated to the study of the Confucian Classics and the great histories, as well as with phonetics and the use of Chinese characters.
-A similar mixture of themes can be found in Huang Chaoying's 黃朝英 Jingkang xiangsu zaji 靖康緗素雜記, Kong Pingzhong's Henghuang xinlun 珩璜新論, Wu Ceng's 吳曾 Nenggaizhai manlu 能改齋漫錄, Wang Mao's 王楙 Yeke congshu 野客叢書 (which is not a series!), or Yao Kuan's 姚寬 Xixi congyu 西溪叢語.
+A similar mixture of themes can be found in Huang Chaoying's 黃朝英 Jingkang xiangsu zaji 靖康緗素雜記, Kong Pingzhong's Henghuang xinlun 珩璜新論, Wu Zeng's 吳曾 Nenggaizhai manlu 能改齋漫錄, Wang Mao's 王楙 Yeke congshu 野客叢書 (which is not a series!), or Yao Kuan's 姚寬 Xixi congyu 西溪叢語.

 The most important Qing period writings of this mixed and universal style are Gu Yanwu's 顧炎武 Rizhilu 日知錄, Zhao Yi's 趙翼 Gaiyu congkao 陔餘叢考, Wang Mingsheng's 王鳴盛 Eyipian 蛾術篇, Qian Daxin's 錢大昕 Shijiazhai yangxin lu 十駕齋養新錄, and Yu Zhengxie's 俞正燮 Guisi leigao 癸巳類稿 and Guisi cungao 癸巳存稿.